 An Understanding of Pre-Cloud Conditions

 Pre-cloud technologies were established before cloud computing, but infrastructure hardware was separate.
 Everywhere from 10 to 100 servers had specific operating systems and apps on them.

-The system’s architecture allowed for the installation of various observability tools, which allowed for the tracking of changes, monitoring data flow, and identifying architectural links.
+The system’s architecture allowed for the installation of various observability tools, which allowed for the tracking of changes, monitoring of data flow, and identifying architectural links.
 The techniques uncovered software waste, hardware costs, and server demand.
 An assortment of observability technologies was often used across various servers and settings.
 They were popular at the time because of their flexibility to be customized to meet the demands of individual users.

 Cloud computing, on the other hand, is not a new phenomenon.
 It is like a scene from a horror movie compared to this.
 An app or process exists for a millisecond before disappearing.
 It is easy to feel overwhelmed by the speed at which virtual servers are created and destroyed.
-More than a million containers are placed on temporary servers throughout the world process and disseminate enormous amounts of data.
+More than a million containers are placed on temporary servers throughout the world to process and disseminate enormous amounts of data.